MattEding/matteding.github.io/_posts/2019-04-25-sparse-matrices.md

 Out[19]: True
 ```

-Note: Be careful of potential problems using the methods inherited from `dict`; they don't always behave.
+Note: be careful of potential problems using the methods inherited from `dict`; they don't always behave.

 ```python
 In [20]: out_of_bounds = (999, 999)